Intertwining periods and distinction for p-adic Galois symmetric pairs: Introduction

 In Section \ref{s llc} we study a relation between Galois distinction for representations of quasi-split classical groups and their transfer to a general linear group.
 As explained by Proposition \ref{prop distT} this relation is a consequence of Dipendra Prasad's Conjecture \ref{conjecture Prasad}.
-As an application of the main results in this work, we prove this relation in Theorem \ref{thm dist and trans} for a certain class of generic irreducible representations of the classical group, that contains all irreducible generic principal series.
+We prove this relation in Theorem \ref{thm dist and trans} for a certain class of generic irreducible representations of the classical group, that contains all irreducible generic principal series.
+Such results (and more) have been established in \cite{MR3991419} and \cite{MR4223066} for some small rank classical groups.

 Finally in Appendix \ref{app} we provide explicit formulas for Prasad's quadratic character for classical groups.
 Most of these formulas are well-known but we give proofs for convenience of the reader.
 We also establish further properties of this character.